gretel/MIDIsync/README.md

 - Tolerant power input (7-12V DC) and hardware power switch
 	- Low-power design, runs on batteries and USB-power (adapter required)
 	- Energy-efficient power supply included

+During development i decided to have some features not for the sake of stability.
+These are shown ~~strikethrough~~.